9 of the Best B2B Videos Ever to Inspire Your Video Marketing

 I'm left feeling that Zendesk really gets the core purpose of their service.
 And that goes a long way towards building my trust and confidence.

 What makes it stand out: With a title like that, you can't not watch.
 Two excellent acting performances really seal the deal here.

 Type of video: B2B case study video

-Company: Slack, communication and collaboration tool
+Company: Slack, a communication and collaboration tool

 Core message: "Use Slack to communicate better with your whole team.
 Have more fun too."